 This study has several strengths and limitations.
-Understanding the barriers to SNM was sought in order to inform future strategies to address underutilization of SNM.
-Delivery of SNM requires referral from urologists to specialized SNM care providers.
-Notably, the referring urologist is often the "gatekeeper", in that they can control the referral to specialized care for SNM implantation decision-making upstream.
-Inclusion of both community and academic urologists as well as varying practice sizes is a strength of this study, as it allowed us to capture each practice type's unique beliefs and practice patterns.
+We sought to understand the barriers to SNM in order to inform future strategies to address underuse.
+Delivery of SNM requires referral from a urologists to a specialized SNM care provider.
+Notably, the referring urologist is often the "gatekeeper," in that they can control the referral to specialized care for SNM implantation decision-making upstream.
+Inclusion of both community and academic urologists, as well as varying practice sizes, is a strength of this study, as it allowed us to capture each practice type's unique beliefs and practice patterns.
 Finally, we are not aware of any studies that have explored urologist-perceived SNM barriers within Canada or otherwise.
 A combined qualitative approach using a theory-informed TDF while gathering some quantitative data allowed for a practical and accessible description of the problem while leaving the opportunity for urologists to express themselves openly.